dso6060/jdp/README.md

 - Google account (for Google Apps Script and Google Sheets)
 - Modern browser (Chrome, Firefox, Edge, Safari)
 - Basic knowledge of browser extension development (optional)

+### 🎯 How It Works

+The extension provides two main ways to access legal definitions:

+1. **Right-Click Lookup**: Select any legal term and right-click for instant definitions
+2. **Side Panel Search**: Click the extension icon to open a dedicated search interface

+Both methods allow you to request new definitions if they're not found in the database.

 ### 1. Set Up Google Apps Script Backend